 We stopped delivering work in Northampton in 2012, having completed work there with about 400 men and women.

 More than 90% of men and more than 95% of many fewer women complete the work 100%.

 We have never had enough finance to complete research into longer-term outcomes.
-However, the clinical psychology team which produced a report for social services into from our point of view a random client wrote as linked here.
+However, the clinical psychology team which produced a report for social services into, from our point of view, a random client wrote is linked here.

 Over the years at least 11 children with Social Services involvement from the little Northamptonshire town of Daventry (Pop.
 71k approx.) have been placed with parents we have worked with!